EchoMAV/docs/docs/build_ardupilot.md

 ```
 git clone https://github.com/EchoMAV/echopilot_ai_bsp
 cd echopilot_ai_bsp
-git checkout board_revision_0     # Select the appropriate revision
+git checkout board_revision_1     # Select the appropriate revision
 ```
 !!! warning
     Be sure you checked out the appropriate branch matching your EchoPilot AI hardware revision!

-Install the ArduPilot board definition files into the correct folder using the provided `install_ardupilot.sh` script.
-The first argument is the path to where you have the ardupilot repo on your system, e.g. `~/ardupilot`.
+Use the `install_ardupilot.sh` script to automatically copy the EchoPilot HW hardware definition files into the right place in the ardupilot directory structure.
+The first (and only) argument when using this script is the path to where you have the ardupilot repo installed on your system, e.g., `~/ardupilot`.
+For example:
 ```
 ./install_ardupilot.sh ~/ardupilot
 ```
 ### Build ArduPilot for the EchoPilot AI
-At this point, you should have the hardware files located in ```~/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/EchoPilotAI/```.
-To build firmware targeting this board, use the command:
+At this point, you should have the EchoPilot AI hardware files located in ```~/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/EchoPilotAI/```.
+To build firmware targeting EchoPilot AI, use the command:
 ```
 cd ~/ardupilot
 ./waf configure --board EchoPilotAI
-./waf copter    # or choose a different target
+./waf copter    # or choose a different target per below
 ```
 !!! tip